abhishek-mule/Linkedin_Scraper/README.md

 ## 🎯 Project Overview

-A **Python-based automation tool** designed to search LinkedIn for students from a specific institution.
+A **Python-based automation tool** designed to search LinkedIn for students from a specific institution (initially configured for **Priyadarshini Engineering College, Hingna Road**).
 It extracts detailed profile information for educational or research purposes, saving the data locally in secure formats.

 ---